Actor Richard Armitage ‘choked up’ over VE Day concert reading

 The King and Queen were sat in the royal box for the concert with the Prince and Princess of Wales.

-Actor David Bradley said all will be well as long as he does not catch Charles and Camilla yawning during his performance.
+Actor David Bradley said that all would be well as long as he did not catch Charles and Camilla yawning during his performance.

-Bradley, who played Argus Filch in the Harry Potter films, will take to the stage with other British actors to perform a sketch from British comedy Dad’s Army.
+Bradley, who played Argus Filch in the Harry Potter films, took to the stage with other British actors to perform a sketch from British comedy Dad’s Army.

-On the King and Queen watching them, Bradley, who will play Private Godfrey, told PA: “As long as I don’t catch them yawning it will be alright.”
+On the King and Queen watching them, Bradley, who played Private Godfrey, told PA ahead of the performance: “As long as I don’t catch them yawning it will be alright.”

 Hot Fuzz actor Kevin Eldon, playing Lance Corporal Jones, joked: “Or leaving.”